stephenmoloney/mapail/README.md

 ## Credit

 This library has a dependency on the following libraries:
-- [Maptu](https://hex.pm/packages/maptu) v0.1.0 library.
+- [Maptu](https://hex.pm/packages/maptu) v1.0.0 library.
 For converting a matching map to a struct.
 MIT © 2016 Andrea Leopardi, Aleksei Magusev.
-[Licence]()
-- [Morph](https://hex.pm/packages/morph) v0.1.0 library.
-For converting strings to snake_case strings.
-Copyright (c) 2016, Charles Moncrief [Licence](https://github.com/cmoncrief/elixir-morph/blob/master/LICENSE)
+[Licence](https://github.com/lexhide/maptu/blob/master/LICENSE.txt)

 ## Licence